leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: uveitis-diagnosis_investigations-retina
 - How is uveitis diagnosed?
+- how does the doctor know i have uveitis
+- how to test for uveitis
 - How can I confirm if I have uveitis?
 - How will my doctor diagnose uveitis?
 - What tests do I need to take to diagnose uveitis?